AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Resampling (resize without filtering or interpolation, just choosing the closest deep pixel to copy for each output pixel).

+    Optional appended modifiers include:

+    - `interp=` *val* :  If 0, the "closest" single pixel will be copied for each sample.
+If 1, the nearest 4 pixels will be interpolated to produce each sample.
+(Default: 1)

 .. option:: --diff

     Report on the difference of the top two images.